 3. Dearth of prayer

-The most frequent answer” In my personal walk with Christ.”
+The most frequent answer is” In my personal walk with Christ.”

-Prayer is also a cornerstone of church life and especially services.
+Prayer is also a cornerstone of church life especially services.

 I visited the stunning Pompei ruins a few years ago.

-One thing that struck me were the ruts in the cobblestone roads created by the wheels of chariots and wagons.
+One thing that struck me was the ruts in the cobblestone roads created by the wheels of chariots and wagons.